Teaching CS as an Interface Design Problem

 Mental model diagram by Nielsen and Norman Group

 Students come with their own mental models.
 In the case of CS, they have a way of understanding how the computer works.
-Nowadays, most students have used different forms of technology since they were born.
-They have a mental model of how a computer works.
-But user interfaces have also come a long way.
+Nowadays, most students have grown up using various forms of technology.
+As a result, they develop a mental model of how computers work.
+However user interfaces have evolved significantly.
 They are more intuitive and hide a lot of the complexity of the system.
-So when students start programming, their mental model may be farther from the actual model of the computer compared to older generations, who had to deal with interfaces that were closer to the actual model of the computer (e.g. command line interfaces).
+As a result, when students start programming, their mental model may be even further from how computers actually work than that of older generations, who had to deal with interfaces that were closer to the actual model of the computer (e.g. command line interfaces).

 The instructor also has a (hopefully better) mental model of how the computer works.
-Their job is to correct the students’ mental model so that they can predict the outcome of their actions more accurately.
+Their role is to help students refine their mental models so they can better predict the outcome of their actions.
 Traditionally, this is achieved with lectures.
-And, don’t get me wrong, (good) lectures are great.
+Don’t get me wrong — good lectures are great.
 But I think we can take a different approach.

 Teaching CS as an interface design problem

 What if we reinterpret teaching as an interface design problem?
-When using a system, we don’t usually read the manual first.
-We try to use it and see what happens.
+When we use a new system, we don’t usually start by reading the manual.
+Instead, we experiment with it and observe what happens.
 We learn by doing, and as we interact with the system, we improve our mental model.
-So why not apply this to teaching CS?
+So why not apply this approach to teaching CS?

-We could design the learning experience so that it corrects the students’ mental model iteratively.
+We could design the learning experience to iteratively refine students’ mental models.
 In CS1, the user/student’s action is writing code.
 The system is the computer.
-The feedback is the result of the program.
+The feedback comes from the program’s output.
 Learning happens when they understand why the computer behaved differently than they expected.

 A visualization problem

-I think a lot of my struggling students may actually have a visualization problem.
-They write code, but as they execute it, they get an error with a long stack trace.
+I believe many of my struggling students actually face a visualization problem.
+They write code, but when they execute it, they often encounter an error with a long stack trace.
 They don’t know how to interpret it.
-It’s just a scary wall of text.
+It becomes an intimidating wall of text.

-Running a debugger is often quite useful.
-In a way, it’s a way to visualize what’s really going on.
+Using a debugger can be very helpful.
+In a sense, it visualizes what’s really happening.
 So it is a visualization of the system’s real model.
-But debuggers are not always easy to use, especially for beginners.
+However, debuggers are not always beginner-friendly.

-I believe we need some kind of exploratory interface that helps students visualize what’s going on in their code.
+I believe we need an exploratory interface to help students visualize what’s happening in their code.
 I still don’t know what this would look like, but I think reframing teaching as an interface design problem may be a good start.